DSStoffer/dsstoffer.github.io/Rtoot.md

  Multiple R-squared:  0.3091,    Adjusted R-squared:  0.3063
  F-statistic: 112.1 on 2 and 501 DF,  p-value: < 2.2e-16
 ```
-There was no need to rename {\ssf lag(part,-4)} to {\ssf part4},
-it's just an example of what you can do.
+There was no need to rename `lag(part,-4)` to `part4`, it's just an example of what you can do.
-Also,   {\ttt na.action=NULL} is necessary to retain the time series
-attributes.
-It should be there whenever you
-do time series regression.
+Also,   `na.action=NULL` is necessary to retain the time series attributes.
+It should be there whenever you  do time series regression.

-\needsp{2}
-\Exer Rerun the previous example of mortality on pollution but without
+ - __Exercise:__ Rerun the previous example of mortality on pollution but without using `ts.intersect`.
-using {\ttt ts.intersect}.
-In this case, the lagged pollution value gets
-kicked out of the regression because {\ttt lm()} sees {\ttt part} and {\ttt part4}
-as the same thing.\\
-\Soln First lag particulates and then put it in to the regression.
+ - _Solution:_  First lag particulates and then put it in to the regression.
+In this case, the lagged pollution value gets kicked out of the regression because `lm()`} sees `part` and `part4`
+as the same thing.
 ```r
 part4 <- lag(part, -4)
 summary(fit <- lm(cmort~ part + part4, na.action=NULL) )